recollindex - Man Page

 NotIncludedMime : the onlymimetypes list is not empty and the the MIME type is not in it.

-If option -m is given, recollindex is started for real time monitoring, using the file system monitoring package it was configured for (either fam, gamin, or inotify).
-This mode must have been explicitly configured when building the package, it is not available by default.
+If option -m is given, recollindex is started for real time monitoring, using the file system monitoring package it was configured for (inotify on linux, gamin on xBSD, fsevents on MacOS and ReadDirectoryChanges on Windows).
 The program will normally detach from the controlling terminal and become a daemon.
 If option -D is given, it will stay in the foreground.
 Option -w <seconds> can be used to specify that the program should sleep for the specified time before indexing begins.
 The default value is 60.
 The daemon normally monitors the X11 session and exits when it is reset.
-Option -x disables this X11 session monitoring (daemon will stay alive even if it cannot connect to the X11 server).
-You need to use this too if you use the daemon without an X11 context.
+This can be disabled with option -x .
 You can use option -n to skip the initial incrementing pass which is normally performed before monitoring starts.
-Once monitoring is started, the daemon normally monitors the configuration and restarts from scratch if a change is made.
-You can disable this with option -C
+Once monitoring is started, the daemon monitors the configuration and restarts from scratch if a change is made.
+You can disable this with option -C .
+Option -O also keeps the process in foreground and in addition will have the process exit if its parent process disappears.

 recollindex -i will index individual files into the index.
 The stem expansion and aspell databases will not be updated.
 The skippedPaths and skippedNames configuration variables will be used, so that some files may be skipped.
 You can tell recollindex to ignore skippedPaths and skippedNames by setting the -f option.
 This allows fully custom file selection for a given subtree, for which you would add the top directory to skippedPaths, and use any custom tool to generate the file list (ie: a tool from a source code control system).
 When run this way, the indexer normally does not perform the deleted files purge pass, because it cannot be sure to have seen all the existing files.
 You can force a purge pass with -P.